cswartzvi/hamilton/docs/reference/lifecycle-hooks/ProgressBar.rst

 plugins.h_tqdm.ProgressBar
 ==========================

-Provides a progress bar for Hamilton execution.
+Provides a progress bar for Apache Hamilton execution.
 Must have `tqdm` installed to use it:

 `pip install sf-hamilton[tqdm]` (use quotes if using zsh)